frannerin/AlloViz/dev/cloudconvert_README.rst

 depending on the package selected.
-Moreover, for example for movement correlation, the movement tracked can be that of the whole residue, its center of mass, its alpha-C or its beta-C; and it can be calculated as the Pearson’s correlation coefficient, Mutual Information (MI) or Linear MI (LMI).
+Moreover, for example for movement correlation, the movement tracked can be that of the whole residue, its center of mass, its alpha-C or its beta-C; and it can be calculated as the Pearson's correlation coefficient, Mutual Information (MI) or Linear MI (LMI).
 See
 `below <#available-information-sources-for-network-generation>`__.